psylopunk/psylopunk/README.md

 ## About me

+I'm Maxim Gurov
-I'm Maxim Gurov.
-A Senior Backend Developer on Go and Python.
-Community is :heart:.
-I preach privacy online.
+A Senior Backend Developer on Go and Python

 Telegram: <a href="https://t.me/psylopunk">@psylopunk</a>

 Email: <a href="mailto:psylopunk@protonmail.com">psylopunk@protonmail.com</a>

-<a href="https://gurov.co/">My business card</a>